CSC207-2022F-UofT/course-project-fitpredict/README.md

 <img src="images/12predictions_screen.png" width="600">

-Your fitness journey will be forecasted and mapped on a table.
+Your fitness journey for the next 90 days will be forecasted and mapped on a table.

 Have fun with this!